-The tree appears as a set of tabs in the left pane of the main window of the Content Server interface, as shown in the following illustration:
+The tree appears as a set of tabs in the left pane of the WebCenter Sites Admin interface, as shown in the following screen capture:

-Content Server tree tabs are created by the tree applet.
+WebCenter Sites tree tabs are created by the tree applet.
 You can create or modify your own trees by setting various parameters that will be passed to the tree applet.
 The tree applet accepts several kinds of parameters:

-- Applet-wide parameters, which control the overall appearance and behavior of the applet - Tree-specific parameters, which control the appearance and behavior of the tree - Node parameters, which control the appearance and behavior of individual nodes on the tree - OpURL Node parameters, which allow the tree to communicate with Content Server
+- Applet-wide parameters, which control the overall appearance and behavior of the applet. - Tree-specific parameters, which control the appearance and behavior of the tree. - Node parameters, which control the appearance and behavior of individual nodes on the tree. - OpURL Node parameters, which allow the tree to communicate with WebCenter Sites.

 A set of tree tab tables in the database stores information about tree configuration, including tab names, what roles have access to a tab, and the path to the element that populates the tree tab with data.
-You enter information into these tables via the Tree Tabs screens, which are accessed by clicking the Tree node on the Admin Tab.
+You enter information into these tables via the Tree Tabs screens, which are accessed via the Admin interface by selecting the Admin tab and then clicking the Tree node.